Get back to your hunting roots and listen up to Fred Bear's 10 Commandments of hunting.

 If you need to remember why you picked up the hobby in the first place, there's no better role model to look to than Fred Bear.

 Fred Bear is one of the biggest legends in the sport of hunting.
 In fact, many people consider Fred Bear to be the best bowhunter of all time.
+He was an avid bear and deer hunter, using mainly traditional bowhunting techniques and his keen outdoorsman skillset.

 1. Don't step on anything you can step over.